Guide for authors

-(8) References must be identified by Arabic numerals, enclosed within parentheses (e.g. 1, 2 etc.), numbered consecutively in the order in which they are first mentioned in the text (between square brackets) and listed at the end of paper.
-Please do not use abbreviated name of journals.
+(8) References must be identified by Arabic numerals, enclosed within parentheses (e.g. 1, 2, etc.), numbered consecutively in the order in which they are first mentioned in the text (between square brackets), and listed at the end of the paper.
+Please do not use the abbreviated names of journals.

 Examples of references:

-Kostyk SK, Drophco E, Moltz H, et al. Occulation in immature rats in relation to the time and dose of injected human chorionic gonadotrophin or pregnant mare serum gonadotrophin.
+Kostyk SK, Drophco E, Moltz H, et al. Occultation in immature rats in relation to the time and dose of injected human chorionic gonadotrophin or pregnant mare serum gonadotrophin.
 Biology of Reproduction.
 1978;19(5):1102-1107.

 Morgan WKC, Seaton A. Occupational Lung Diseases.
 2nd ed.
 Philadelphia, WB Saunders Co, 2009.

 Authors are also instructed to submit the copyright transfer form once the article is accepted for publication, without which the articles will not be processed.
-Author can download the copyright transfer form duly filled form should be submitted to firstname.lastname@example.org.
+The author can download the copyright transfer form duly filled form should be submitted to email@example.com.
 Please Download Copyright Form.

-The facts and views in the article will be of the authors and they will be totally responsible for authenticity, validity and originality etc. The authors should give an undertaking while submitting the paper that the manuscripts submitted to journal have not been published and have not been simultaneously submitted or published elsewhere and manuscripts are their original work.
+The facts and views in the article will be of the authors and they will be totally responsible for authenticity, validity, and originality, etc. The authors should give an undertaking while submitting the paper that the manuscripts submitted to the journal have not been published and have not been simultaneously submitted or published elsewhere and manuscripts are their original work.
 That if and when the manuscript is accepted for publication, the authors agree to automatic transfer of the copyright to the publisher.

 5- Publication Ethic

-Based on Journal of Infertility and Reproductive Biology policy only original article (i.e., article which has neither been published elsewhere, nor is under review elsewhere) can be published.
+Based on the Journal of Infertility and Reproductive Biology policy only the original article (i.e., article which has neither been published elsewhere nor is under review elsewhere) can be published.
 Manuscripts that are found to have been plagiarized from a manuscript by other authors, whether published or unpublished, will incur plagiarism sanctions.

 5-2- Duplicate Submission